j0hn-G4lt/huntressCTF-2024/HuntressCTF2024/Day05/oceanlocust.md

 Concatenated Data: `0405350619040c375a55015f6d53005a0c375c06545c365d000058640307550b365157065929c2c8`

 Problem is, the hex doesn't directly correlate to the same position you might expect.
-My solution was to bruteforce the md5 hash by encoding test.png with 'flag{aa..} -> flag{baa..} -> flag{caa..}' altering the retrieved hex predictably.
+My solution was to bruteforce the md5 hash by encoding test.png with `flag{aa..} -> flag{baa..} -> flag{caa..}` altering the retrieved hex predictably.
 We can reconstruct the flag to match the same hex one byte at a time
 ```python
 from pwn import log
 import subprocess